What Is Continuous Integration Software and How Does It Work?

 Multi-Environment Deployments

-To streamline deployment workflows, the software should support multiple environments, including staging, production, and testing.
+To simplify deployment workflows, the software should support multiple environments, including staging, production, and testing.

 Collaboration and Role-Based Access Control